mazzaroli/mazzaroli/README.md

 ### Hi there 👋

+> i really need to get better this section :p

 - 🔭 I’m currently working on my personal growth.
 - 🌱 I’m currently learning Data Science.
 - 👯 I’m looking to collaborate on IT enterprise.